 Supporting the Incarcerated

-The Justice-in-Education Initiative is a collaboration between the Heyman Center for the Humanities and the Center for Justice at Columbia University, along with the Media and Idea Lab of the Center for the Study of Ethnicity and Race.
+The Justice-in-Education Initiative is a collaboration between The Society of Fellows and Heyman Center for the Humanities and the Center for Justice at Columbia University.
 Thanks to the generosity of the Andrew W. Mellon Foundation, we are developing Columbia's capacity to:

 - Provide opportunities for education and leadership development to incarcerated and formerly incarcerated men and women, and to youth from communities at the heart of the incarceration crisis.
 The programs begin with high-school aged youth and continue through graduate degrees.
 To date, more than 350 students have completed courses for college credit.